 Note.
-SA = Strongly Agree; A = Agree; N = Neutral; DA = Disagree, T = Total scores; M = (M + M)
+SA = Strongly Agree; A = Agree; N = Neutral; DA = Disagree, T = Total scores; M = average scores; SD = Standard Deviation.

 In the open-ended answers, ten students thought that the course was vivid, interesting, and not overly serious, while nine students appreciated the teacher's earnest teaching attitude and her professionalism.
 Three students saw the teacher as cordial and friendly, while one student emphasized the good interaction between the teacher and students.